 The texture is not 100% identical to traditional sugar marshmallows, but they are pretty close, about 95% I would say.

 Use a stand mixer for frothing/whipping the mixture.
 This will help you to slowly pour the syrup into the gelatine as you whip it.
 You can definitely do it with a hand mixer but the whipping time is quite long so your arm might get sore after a while.

-Many recipes will say use parchment paper or dust the pan with powdered sweetener, but I found out that greasing the dish/pan/mold, covering with cling film and greasing the cling film again, will help a lot the mixture from sticking and it will be easier to remove from the pan.
+Many recipes will say to use parchment paper or dust the pan with powdered sweetener, but I found out that greasing the dish/pan/mold, covering it with cling film, and greasing the cling film again, will help a lot the mixture from sticking and it will be easier to remove from the pan.
 The bottom won’t be greasy so no worries.

 Most importantly, this is key, leave the pan uncovered at room temperature for 4-6 hours so the top layer will dry out until no longer sticky.
 After, you can place them in the fridge for a few hours or overnight until you want to cut them.